fithcmus/smart-restaurant/WAD final project/SELF_ASSESSMENT_REPORT.md

 - Manage digital menus with categories, items, and modifiers
 - Generate unique QR codes for each table
 - Allow customers to scan QR, browse menu, and place orders from their phones
-- Customers can place multiple orders during their visit
+- Customers can add items to their current order during their visit (single order per table session)
-- Process payments after the meal via Stripe integration (pay-after-meal model)
+- Process payments after the meal via payment gateway integration (ZaloPay, MoMo, VNPay, Stripe, etc.) - pay-after-meal model
 - Track orders in real-time via Kitchen Display System (KDS)
 - View analytics and performance reports